robenkleene/development-references/git/git.md

 ### Branches

 * `git branch -r`: List remote branches (`git fetch` first to make sure all the branches are listed)
+* `git branch -vv`: See which remote branch a local branch is tracking

 ## Listing Files